ITSpaanderman/ExonSkipQuant/README.md

 # ExonSkipping
 Repository containing methods to calculate skipping counts transcript specific regions.
 Belonging to the following manuscript:
-### Neojunctions in Mismatch Repair Deficient Colorectal Cancer are Unrelated to FS-Indels and Immunologically of Limited Importance
+### Neojunctions in Mismatch Repair Deficient Colorectal Cancer are Unrelated to FS-Indels
 #### I.T.
 Spaanderman, F.S.
 Peters, C. Tromedjo, O.J.A.
 Figaroa and A.D.
 Bins

 <br />